 It goes without saying that thrush while breastfeeding can be very common.
 Thrush breastfeeding can be disconcerting at best, and painful at its worst.

 If you’re wondering to yourself “Is thrush contagious?” look no further for your answer.
 Technically, sure, the sheer volume of spores that cause thrush can be displaced from one person’s skin to another’s.

 Bottom line, any time you have fungus, it can (and will) breed.
 If one surface is brushed against another, fungus can and most likely will spread from one surface to another.

-If I’m treating lightly with the topic, it’s because even though you might be sharing more fungus if you have an outbreak of thrush, you’re sharing more of what is already there.
+If I’m treading lightly with the topic, it’s because even though you might be sharing more fungus if you have an outbreak of thrush, you’re sharing more of what is already there.

 On everyone.
 Everywhere.
 All the time.

 Is your body able to stave off the fungus?

 The ONLY difference when this cross-contamination occurs is whether or not the existing beneficial bacteria are enough to stave off colonization.
 Your ability to fight off fungus determines whether or not an actual outbreak of thrush occurs on either end of the exchange.

 If you find that you have issues with recurring thrush while breastfeeding, it’s more likely that your habits or rituals are to blame.
 If your habits are great, though, it might be worth getting seen, since it might indicate an imbalance in your body’s beneficial bacteria.